Introduction

 Companies are asked to be EDI compliant with big-box retailers all the time.
 When these businesses are new to the market, they often choose the first company that the retailer recommends because it’s easier.
 That decision allows them to get their products in the store as quickly as possible and keep the positive momentum going in the relationship.
 Sometimes, that is the right thing to do.

 The problem is, we see a considerable increase in companies using 5-10-15 different EDI portals to manage their EDI requirements with their customers.
 Depending on the business’s size, they can spend anywhere between 10-20hrs/week doing manual data entry into their internal systems, leading to mistakes and tension between internal and external parties.
+Based on our research, we are not surprised to see that 96% of users feel extremely bogged down managing these portals because they hate being inefficient.

 For companies out there doing EDI, we understand it’s essential to keep the positive momentum going into a new business relationship.
 The message is: stop and think about how to automate data in your internal system because 90% of the B2B traffic transmits through EDI.
 It’s that critical.
+Also, it’s essential to explore the best solution for you because your business has unique requirements, and you are the buyer, so remember, you are in control.

 Solutions

 The reality is there are many solutions available, whether you are using a cloud or on-premises ERP.
 At Vantree, we have connectors that will allow you to efficiently and reliably import and export your EDI documents automatically from and to your system with a click of a few buttons.
-EDI is not the only format we support, and we also use formats such as API, Web services, XML, JSON, etc.
+EDI is not the only format we support, we also use formats such as API, Web services, XML, JSON, etc.

 If you are a smaller business, you might be using Quickbooks or Sage products.
 If you are a medium-large size business, you might be using Acumatica, Microsoft Business Central, NetSuite, SAP Business One, etc. We have connectors for those as well.

 If you are a larger enterprise, you might be using SAP S4Hana, Microsoft GP, Finance & Operations, Oracle, etc. We have automation products that integrate with any system, no matter the size of the business.
+And since we’ve worked with the most significant trading partners, we know their requirements and can ensure you are compliant with them.

 The key is, we make sure to give just as much attention to the trading partner requirements, as the requirements for the businesses, by applying custom business validation rules in the integrations to ensure that the data is accurate and the process is seamless for the users.